Smoking myths and facts

-Smoking increases your risk of having a stroke by at least 50%, which can cause brain damage and death.
+Smoking increases your risk of having a stroke, which can cause brain damage and death.
 And, by smoking, you double your risk of dying from a stroke.

 The good news is that within two years of stopping smoking, your risk of stroke is reduced to half that of a non-smoker and within five years it will be the same as a non-smoker.

 Smoking is the single biggest risk factor for lung cancer.
 It is responsible for about 90% of all cases.
 If you smoke more than 25 cigarettes a day, you are 25 times more likely to get lung cancer than a non-smoker.
 Smoking also increases the risk of at least 13 other cancers.
 Half of all long term smokers eventually die from cancer, or other smoking-related illnesses.
 And half of those will die in middle age, between 35 and 69.